IdleLands/idlelands.github.io/_docs/help/new-player.md

 Wondering what you can _actually_ do in this idle game?
 Surprisingly, a lot!

+### Syncing Your Account

+You can sync your account in the Settings area.
+This will let you back up your account with an email/password, facebook, google, or twitter account.
+You can only sync your account with one service, and it will let you log in with that information later.

+This means you will not lose your account if something weird happens.

+Please sync your account.

 ### Choices

 Choices (Adventurer -> Choices tab) are the primary way you'll interact with IdleLands.
 You'll see a lot of different choice types, such as a merchant selling items, or a gambling bet.
 You'll want to check here often if you care about your characters gear, as this is the primary place all items come in from!